Home Care in NY

 How to Obtain Medicaid Home Care

 The method to enroll in an MLTC plan is a two-step process.
-The first step requires the consumer to receive a nurse’s assessment from the Conflict-Free Evaluation and Enrollment Center (CFEEC).
+The first step requires the consumer to receive an assessment from the Conflict-Free Evaluation and Enrollment Center (CFEEC).
 During this evaluation it is verified that the person seeking enrollment does in fact require long-term care.

 Once a patient has been approved to enroll in a MLTC plan, the patient is given the opportunity to select a MLTC plan of their choice.
 Once selected, the MLTC plan then sends another nurse to make a second patient evaluation.
 After the MLTC completes their own nurse’s assessment, the patient can then be enrolled in the MLTC plan.